Northrop X-4 Bantam: Operational history

 The first X-4 (serial number 46-676) was delivered to Muroc Air Force Base, California, in November 1948.
 It underwent taxi tests and made its first flight on December 15, 1948, with Northrop test pilot Charles Tucker at the controls.
 Winter rains flooded Rogers Dry Lake soon after, preventing additional X-4 flights until April 1949.
 The first X-4 proved mechanically unreliable, and made only ten flights.
 Walter C. Williams, the head of the NACA Muroc Flight Test Unit (now Dryden Flight Research Center) called the aircraft a "lemon".
 The second X-4 (serial number 46-677) was delivered during the halt of flights, and soon proved far more reliable.
 It made a total of 20 contractor flights.
 Despite this, the contractor flight program dragged on until February 1950, before both aircraft were turned over to the Air Force and the NACA.
 The first X-4 never flew again, used as spare parts for the second aircraft.

 The NACA instrumented the second X-4 to conduct a short series of flights with Air Force pilots.
 These included Chuck Yeager, Frank Kendall Everest, Jr., Al Boyd, Richard Johnson, Fred Ascani, Arthur Murray and Jack Ridley.
 The flights were made in August and September 1950.
-The first flight by an NACA pilot was made by John H. Griffith on September 28, 1950.
+The first flight by a NACA pilot was made by John H. Griffith on September 28, 1950.

 The initial NACA X-4 flights, which continued from late 1950 through May of 1951, focused on the aircraft's sensitivity to pitch.
 NACA pilots Griffith and Scott Crossfield noted that as the X-4's speed approached Mach 0.88, it began a pitch oscillation of increasing severity, which was likened to driving on a washboard road.
 Increasing speeds also caused a tucking phenomenon, in which the nose pitched down, a phenomenon also experienced by the Me 163A Anton prototypes in 1941.
 More seriously, the aircraft also showed a tendency to "hunt" about all three axes.
 This combined yaw, pitch and roll, which grew more severe as the speed increased, was a precursor to the inertial coupling which would become a major challenge in the years to come.

 To correct the poor stability, project engineers decided to increase the flap/speed brake trailing edge thickness.
 Balsa wood strips were added between the upper and lower hinged "clamshell"-style flap/speed brake halves, causing them to remain open at a 5° angle.
 The first test of the blunt trailing edge was flown on 20 August 1951 by NACA pilot Walter Jones.
 A second test was made by Crossfield in October.
 The results were positive, with Jones commenting that the X-4's flight qualities had been greatly improved, and the aircraft did not have pitch control problems up to a speed of Mach 0.92.